julian1/ansible-consolidated/README.md

 ```

-#### Handy Ansible flags
+#### Useful Ansible flags
 ```
---list-tasks    # show tasks that will be run
+--list-tasks        # tasks that will be run
 --check             # report what would have been done only -s                  # force use of sudo for all plays even if not marked as such --private-key ~/.ssh/id_rsa
 --ask-sudo-pass
 -k ask pass         # useful before keys installed
 -u specify username
 -v verbose
 -c local            # no ssh, spawn local shell

 # Use ping module
 ansible all -i nc2, -c local -m ping